eonian-core/crypto-market-api/README.md

-# Notion-MD Translator
+# Crypto Market API

-Lambda-based API to convert Notion API Blocks and RichText to markdown and back
+Lambda that provides API to retrieve data about crypto market prices and performance

 ## API Documentation